 This can be harder than it sounds.
 Many professionals have grown used to a very casual approach to email in their personal lives.
 While slang, emoticons, and textspeak are usually acceptable when you’re emailing close friends, they won’t fly in work correspondence.
 It’s important to know how clean up your communications when you need to.

 When might you need to send a professional email?
 There are a number of possibilities.
 You might need to send your cover letter to a potential employer, a thank-you letter to a colleague who agreed to be a reference, a resignation letter to your current boss, or a request for a letter of recommendation.

 You may have other reasons for sending non-personal emails, and in fact, it’s a good idea to make sure all your email is organized and professional.

-Professional Email Message Guidelines
+Professional Email Guidelines

-Review these steps to write a high-quality professional email, and you’ll always make a great impression on the recipient:
+Review these steps to write a high-quality professional email, and you’ll always make a great impression on the recipient.

 - Subject Line: The subject line should concisely convey your purpose for writing.
 Your subject line can be as simple as "Thank You" or "Request for Recommendation."

 - Greeting: Even if you are writing a very short email, include a greeting.
 If you know the name of the person, include it.
 Unless you are on a first-name basis with the person, call them by their title.